This post, originally published in Oct. 2015, has been updated and is republished.

 To train Henry to go through the tunnel, I started shaping him to simply look at the tunnel.

-I had originally not wanted to lure him through the tunnel – luring is faster, but can develop a dog that relies on the human more for direction if done too often.
+I had originally not wanted to lure him through the tunnel.
+Luring is faster, but can produce a dog that relies on the human more for direction if done too often, especially if the dog is very food motivated.
 I also wanted to make sure that he was not worried about or scared of the tunnel, which some dogs are, so I tried to build a positive association with it by click/rewarding gradually.
 I did this first, for looking at the tunnel, and then for moving closer to it.

 After about a minute of this, as he was standing on the open side of the tunnel opposite to me, I bent down and put my hand with the reward into the tunnel.
 He came flying through!
 No fear at all, and fairly enjoying it.

-To sum up training a French Bulldog, there is no reason why this breed should be considered less intelligent simply because it is less agile and can’t swallow food as fast, or can’t move as fast as other more “intelligent” breeds.
-If you are training your French Bulldog and want more encouragement check out my other blog posts: Crate training, or HERE .
+To sum things up, in training a French Bulldog, there is no reason why this breed should be considered less intelligent simply because it is less agile and can’t swallow food as fast, or even more importantly, can’t move as fast as other more “intelligent” breeds.

 As for other breeds that are seen as LESS intelligent than even a French Bulldog, consider this: